symfony-cmf/symfony-cmf-docs/reference/configuration/routing.rst

 **type**: ``string`` **default**: ``""``

 Sets a pattern to which the Route must match before getting the routes from a database.
-This can improve the performance a lot when using many routes.
+This can improve the performance a lot when only a subsection of your site is using the dynamic router.

 route_provider_service_id
 ~~~~~~~~~~~~~~~~~~~~~~~~~